Do you live in a cold region where winters are long and summers are short, and still fancy growing apricots, Prunus armeniaca, in your orchard?

 ‘Puget Gold’ apricots are excellent for fresh eating, canning, and drying.

-You can find 2 year old dwarf ‘Puget Gold’ apricot trees from Online Orchards via Amazon.
+You can find ‘Puget Gold’ apricot trees available from Fast Growing Trees.

 ‘Tilton’ is a cold hardy variety and grows well in Zones 4-9, needing 600 chill hours, and is self-fertile.
 ‘Tilton’ is a late bloomer that will produce a heavy crop late in the summer.